Walela

 Walela is a trio of singers, named for the Cherokee word for hummingbird.
 The group was founded in 1996 by sisters Rita Coolidge and Priscilla Coolidge, with Priscilla's daughter Laura Satterfield as the third member.
-Although the band name is Cherokee, none of the members of this band are enrolled or claimed by any of the three Federally recognized bands of Cherokee.

 Biography

-Featured as part of Robbie Robertson and the Red Road Ensemble's album Music for The Native Americans, Walela is known for their distinctive vocal blend brings.
+Featured as part of Robbie Robertson and the Red Road Ensemble's album Music for The Native Americans, Walela is known for their distinctive vocal blend.
 During the 1996 Atlanta Olympics, Walela performed extensively in the Olympic Park.
 Their 1997 debut release on Capitol Records earned them the recognition of the Nammy Awards (Native American Music Awards) where they took home the award for Debut Artist of the Year and Song of the Year for "The Warrior".

+During the 2010s, there was controversy at the Native American Music Awards due to allegations that none of Walela's members were Native American.
+The Native American Music Awards allows any person who self-identifies as Native American to receive awards without any verification of tribal citizenship.
+The Coolidge family is not enrolled in any Native American tribe.
+Rita Coolidge has said that their great-aunt was on the Trail of Tears and that she "did a lot of research", but that "we were not able to get the documents to prove that our ancestors were on the Trail" and could not find any ancestors listed on "the official government roll".

 Awards

 The group won the Native American Music Awards' best debut group and song of the year for 1998.